martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 In the data set the first column is the binary label and the following 28 columns are numerical features.
 The first 21 features (columns 2-22) are kinematic properties measured by the particle detectors in the accelerator.
 The last seven features are functions of the first 21 features; these are high-level features derived by physicists to help discriminate between the two classes.
 The low-level features show some distinguishing characteristics, but our knowledge of the different intermediate states of the two processes allows us to construct other features which better capture the differences.

-This project assumes a similar structure and lets you select subsets of columns via compact ranges in the configuration (for example use_features: "1-21" selects the first 21 feature columns after the label).
-Class labels are presented in reports using the names from config.yaml (e.g., ["Background", "Signal"]).

 ### Data exploration